You may assume that the air you breathe, the products you use, and the water that you drink are all safe; this is a reasonable assumption.

 One of the most dangerous chemicals that has been linked to adverse health events in humans is that of ethylene oxide.
 Used by at least 36 industrial firms in the United States, ethylene oxide could be poisoning you and your family.

-If you believe that you have developed cancer or another serious health condition as a result of exposure to ethylene oxide, our environmental law team will aggressively advocate for you and your rights.
+If you believe that you have developed cancer or another serious health condition as a result of exposure to ethylene oxide, contact a Georgia ethylene oxide exposure lawyer.

-At MG Law, our Georgia toxic tort and environmental law attorneys are committed to providing strong, effective legal representation to injured victims and their loved ones.
+At MG Law, our Georgia toxic exposure lawyers are committed to providing strong, effective legal representation to injured victims and their loved ones.
 If you or your family member suffered harm as a result of chemical exposure or other dangerous conditions in the environment, we are here to help.

 What Is The History Of Ethylene Oxide Exposure In Georgia?